aufflick/smc_mirror/net/sf/smc/README.txt

 + Executing Smc.jar
 -------------------

-Run SMC with Java 1.2 or later.
+Run SMC with Java 1.4.1 or later.

-$ java -jar Smc.jar <options> <.sm source file>
+$ java -jar Smc.jar <options> <.sm source files>

 SMC's command line options are:

+    -suffix <suffix>
-    -suffix  : Add this suffix to output file.
+             : Use this suffix on the output file.
     -g       : Add debugging to generated code.
     -version : Print SMC version to standard out and exit.
     -help    : Print this message to standard out and exit.
-    -sync    : Synchronize generated Java code (use with -java only).
+    -sync    : Synchronize generated Java code
+               (use with -java and -vb only).
+    -noex    : Do not generate C++ exception throws (use with -c++ only).
+    -nocatch : Do not generate try/catch/rethrow code (not recommended).
+    -cast <cast type>
+             : use this C++ cast type (use with -c++ only).
+    -serial  : Generate serialization code (use with -c++, -java, -tcl, -vb and -csharp only).
+    -d <directory>
+             : Placed generated files in directory.
+    -nostreams
+             : Do not use C++ iostream (use with -c++ only).
+    -return  : Smc.main() does not exit but simply returns.
+               Use this option with ANT.
+               Do *not* use this option with make.
+    -glevel <0 - 2>
+             : Graph detail level from 0 (least) to 2 (greatest) (use with -graph only).
     -c++     : Generate C++ code.
     -java    : Generate Java code.
     -tcl     : Generate [incr Tcl] code.
+    -vb      : Generate VB.Net code.
+    -csharp  : Generate C# code.
+    -python  : Generate Python code.
+    -table   : Generate an HTML table.
+    -graph   : Generate a Graphviz DOT file.

-    NOTE: Source file *must* end in ".sm".
+    NOTE: Source files *must* end in ".sm" or ".SM".
-          Only one of "-c++", "-java" and "-tcl" may specified.
+          Exactly one of the following must be specified:
+          + -c++
+          + -java
+          + -tcl
+          + -vb
+          + -csharp
+          + -python
+          + -table
+          + -graph